FreyaRhianna/corda-sample-summaries/README.md

 This project defines a simple Spring webserver that connects to a Corda node via RPC.
 ### Features Demonstrated
 - Create a Spring Boot server
-- Create a RESTful API for corda
+- Create a RESTful API for Corda
 ### Use Cases
-- Present information from the corda nodes over HTTP
+- Present information from the Corda nodes over HTTP
     - Maybe you are a museum that is leasing out art works.
 These lease agreements are kept track of using a Corda APP, but the museums' curators aren't familiar with Corda and don't want to have to worry about using the shell to retrieve this information.
 You could create a web interface that retrieves data from the vault and presents it in an
 		HTML file.
 - Trigger flows from a node over HTTP
 	- Perhaps you're running a public node that allows users of your website to cast a ballot in some vote.
-You can do all of the login functionality from a standard web front end and create a REST API that triggers corda functionality.
+You can do all of the login functionality from a standard web front end and create a REST API that triggers Corda functionality.
 You can guard end points the same way you would with a normal API.
 - Display flow progress
 	- Perhaps you are managing an extensive registration process that requires a lot of back and forth between two parties.
 For example, student finance.
 		It may be useful for the counterParty (in this instance, a student) to see where the application presently is (and what are the next steps).
 This could be done as a series of